 This tool quickly calculates the required positions of your frets.
-All you have to do is enter your scale length**.
+All you have to do is enter your scale length** and the number of frets.

 **The length of your scale is the distance between your nut, measured from the side against your fretboard, and your bridge, measured from the place where the string hits the saddle.
 Common scales are: